lmhoang2011/05-reproducible-research-assignment-2/Project.md

 R language was R version 3.1.1 (2014-07-10)

-For publishing to `rbups.com`, I used RStudio version 0.98.1103
+For publishing to `rpubs.com`, I used RStudio version 0.98.1103

 The full project may be found on Github at `https://github.com/gregoryg/05-reproducible-research-assignment-2`

-## Processing the data set
+## Data Processing
 ### Set libraries used in this analysis

 ```r